niharika2810/niharika2810.github.io/2020-09-18-how-recyclerView-works-internally.md

 <br/>
 <br/>

-So, There is data kept in the data-set.
+So, There is data(item) kept in the data-set(list of items).
 The adapter binds data to the View and then gives it to the Layout Manager which happens to control the views.

 RecyclerView does not allocate an item view for every item in your data source.
-Instead,<b> it allocates only the number of item views that fit on the screen</b> and it <b>reuses</b> those item layouts as the user <b>scrolls</b>.
+Instead,<b> it allocates only the number of item views that fit on the screen(Viewport)</b> and it <b>reuses</b> those item layouts as the user <b>scrolls</b>.
 When the view first scrolls out of sight, it goes through the recycling process as shown in the above diagram:

 * When a view scrolls out of sight and is no longer displayed, it becomes a <b>scrap view</b>.